Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion Recognition: Introduction

-However, the previous semi-supervised EEG-based emotion recognition methods have been limited in their utilization of solely labeled data from the source domain for model training and the development of domain classifiers to distinguish between the labeled source domain and the unknown target domain.
-These methods fail to adapt well to the unlabeled source domain, resulting in suboptimal performance, particularly when the source data is primarily unlabeled.
-Additionally, these methods extract features from isolated EEG channels, disregarding the complex feature representation among different EEG channels.
-This limitation results in a lack of rich structural information representation in modeling.
 To address the limitations in the literature, this paper proposes a novel semi-supervised \textbf{D}ual-stream \textbf{S}elf-attentive \textbf{A}dversarial \textbf{G}raph \textbf{C}ontrastive learning framework (termed as \textbf{DS-AGC}) for cross-subject EEG-based emotion recognition.
-Unlike single-stream structures in previous studies, the dual-stream SSL framework generates two types of feature representation and retains both non-structural and structural feature information via two parallel streams.
+A dual-stream SSL framework is designed, comprising a non-structural stream and a structural stream.
+Within this framework, two types of feature representations are generated, ensuring the preservation of both non-structural and structural feature information.
 In the non-structural stream, differential entropy (DE) features are extracted from labeled source data, unlabeled source data, and unknown target data, and a semi-supervised multi-domain adaptation method is developed to jointly minimize distribution discrepancy among the three domains.
-This approach helps to address the limitation of previous methods by leveraging unlabeled source data to improve model performance.
+This approach helps to address the limitations of previous methods by leveraging unlabeled source data to improve model performance.
 In the structural stream, a graph contrastive learning method is proposed to extract effective graph-based feature representation from multiple EEG channels in a semi-supervised manner.
 This approach can capture the complex relationships between features across different channels and address the limitation of previous methods in overlooking structural information.
 Finally, to efficiently and effectively fuse the dual-stream feature representation in a delicate and intelligent manner, a self-attentive fusion module is introduced, leveraging the strengths of both streams and highlighting the EEG features and samples that are more discriminative for emotions.
 Overall, the proposed DS-AGC can overcome the limitations of previous methods in adapting to the unlabeled source domain and capturing rich non-structural and structural information.
+The main contributions of this study can be summarized as follows.